MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 Name: `WEBVIEW2_CHANNEL_SEARCH_KIND`
 Value: `1`

-Note that the environment variable will be applied to all apps that use WebView2 on the machine, unlike the registry key, which can be set per app.
+Note that you are not able to specify the target app when using the environment variable.
+Therefore, when set as a global environment, it will affect all apps that use WebView2 on the machine.
+Value `1` for the reversed-search order, and `0` for the default search order.

 ##### [Group policy](#tab/group-policy)